 Results

 The similarity matrices acquired from both tasks were normalized in the same way as in Experiment 1.
-For the reliability test for both tasks, we again applied the Random Skewers method to the similarity matrices acquired from the first and the second session.
-The correlations between the similarity matrices are shown in the Table 3.
+For the reliability test for both tasks, we again applied the Random Skewers method to compute the coefficient between the similarity matrices acquired from the first and the second session.
+The correlations between the similarity matrices are shown in the Table 5.
 The lowest attained reliability coefficient was 0.79 for the Multi-Items Rearrangement task and 0.70 for the Paired-Comparison task.

 To test the validity of the Multi-Items Rearrangement task, we compared the average similarity metric acquired from both sessions of the Multi-Items Rearrangement task with the average similarity metric acquired from both sessions of the Paired-Comparison task using the Random Skewers method.
-The correlations are shown in Table 3, the lowest validity measure being 0.77.
+The correlations are shown in Table 5, the lowest validity measure being 0.77.
 The similarity matrices acquired from both tasks were plotted MDS in Figure 5.